divijmuthu/divijmuthu.github.io/MEDIA_REVIEWS_GUIDE.md

 ### Layout

-- Reviews display in a 3-column grid on desktop
+- Reviews display in a flexible 3-column grid on desktop
 - Each card shows: Icon (left) + Title, Rating, Type, Date, Review (right)
 - Cards are responsive and stack on mobile
+- **Width Control**: Use the `span` property to control card width:
+  - `span: 1` (default) - Takes 1/3 of the row width
+  - `span: 2` - Takes 2/3 of the row width
+  - `span: 3` - Takes full row width (great for longer reviews!)
+- Full-width cards automatically get larger icons and text for better readability

 ## Tips